sashastadler/crunge-notes/Notes/Adventure Log.md

 We shop.
 Cusdakesh says bye to Covey.
 OTWM gets a docer.
 Alphonse meets with the guy who has his pets (Vetenari?).
 He named them all dumb names.

+### May 22, 2022 - Session 47

+[Quentin](Characters/PCs/Quentin%20Thexius.md) cooks for [Nanny Ogg](Characters/NPCs/Nanny%20Ogg.md) and gains her approval.
+The crew dines and drinks at [The Duck's Back](Locations/King's%20Call.md#The%20Duck's%20Back), where they find the performance due The Young Lovers - [Sextus](Characters/NPCs/Sextus%20Sergius.md) and [Nells](Characters/NPCs/Cornelia%20Belrose.md).
+[Roland Hunter](Characters/NPCs/Roland%20Hunter.md) is also dining there, and is revealed to be a De Chuffley, though he no longer associates with them.

+The crew (excluding Eldrid and Eugine) sleep over at Nell's and